 Young children learn through play and experimentation and by watching and listening to the grownups they love.
 Setting an example as an enthusiastic participator in music activities is the best thing any parent or caregiver can do to help set a child on the road to a lifelong love of music.
 Parents don't need to have music skills—they just need a desire to play and have fun with their children!
 Our teachers are specially trained to create a safe atmosphere so you can happily join in, experiment, or even get silly—and feel closer to your child while doing so.

-Our Music Together Classes
+What are our Music Together Classes like?

 The Music Together Curriculum